Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 It is low-level testing performed after unit testing

 A defect life cycle is a process in which a defect goes through various phases during its whole lifetime.
-The cycle starts when a defect is found and ends when a defect is closed, after ensuring it’s not reproduced.
-Bug or defect life cycle includes the steps as shown in the below figure.
+The cycle starts when a defect is found and ends when a defect is closed after ensuring it’s not reproduced.
+The bug or defect life cycle includes the steps shown in the figure below.

 If you wish to learn in-depth about Bug Life Cycle then you can refer this article on Software Testing Tutorial.